 Implicit SQL INNER JOIN

-We can use Venn diagram to illustrates the SQL INNER JOIN in a visual way.
-The SQL INNER JOIN returns all rows in table 1 (left table) that have matching rows in the table 2 (right table).
+We can use the Venn diagram to illustrates how the INNER JOIN works.
+The SQL INNER JOIN returns all rows in table 1 (left table) that have corresponding rows in table 2 (right table).

-In this tutorial, you have learned how to use SQL INNER JOIN to select data from two or more tables based on join conditions.
+In this tutorial, we have shown you how to use the SQL INNER JOIN clause to select data from two or more tables based on a specified join condition.